hallvaaw/awesome-biological-image-analysis/README.md

 - [ColiCoords](https://github.com/Jhsmit/ColiCoords) - ColiCoords is a python project for analysis of fluorescence microscopy data from rodlike cells.
 - [CompactionAnalyzer](https://github.com/davidbhr/CompactionAnalyzer) - Python package to quantify the tissue compaction (as a measure of the contractile strength) generated by cells or multicellular spheroids that are embedded in fiber materials.
 - [Correlescence](https://github.com/ekatrukha/Correlescence) - This is open-source ImageJ plugin for different spatial/temporal correlation analysis of images (stacks and hyperstacks).
-- [Cytominer-database](https://github.com/cytomining/cytominer-database) - cytominer-database provides command-line tools for organizing measurements extracted from images.
+- [Cytominer-database](https://github.com/cytomining/cytominer-database) - Cytominer-database provides command-line tools for organizing measurements extracted from images.
 - [MIA](https://github.com/mianalysis/mia) - MIA is a Fiji plugin which provides a modular framework for assembling image and object analysis workflows.
 - [MicroscPSF-Py](https://github.com/MicroscPSF/MicroscPSF-Py) - Fast and Accurate 3D PSF Computation for Fluorescence Microscopy.
 - [MorphoGraphX](https://morphographx.org) - MorphoGraphX is an open source application for the visualization and analysis of 4D biological datasets.